 Medicare Advantage plans usually offer an HMO or PPO network.
 Insurance companies utilize cost-saving features such as a network of providers and PCP referrals to stretch the purchasing power of each dollar.

-How Medicare Advantage HMO Plans Work
+What’s a Medicare Advantage HMO Plan?

 An HMO uses a Health Maintenance Organization.
 With an HMO, the insured person must select a primary care doctor.
-The primary care doctor (PCP) will issue a referral when the patient needs to be seen outside their office.
+The primary care doctor (PCP) will issue a referral when the patient needs to be seen outside the office.

 The insurance plan doesn’t cover services outside the network or services provided without a referral except for some preventive services, mammograms, and services related to emergency care.